 Validate Your Compliance with PCI DSS with Visa

 Visa provides a “level” to individual merchants based on certain factors.
-The number of Visa transactions passing through your business over a 12-month period tells you what level of Visa’s requirements you’ll need to meet.
+Basically, the number of Visa transactions passing through your business over a 12-month period tells you what level of Visa’s requirements you’ll need to meet.

 Find out what you need to do in the table below.
-Links below the table provide more information on each requirement.
+Links below the table also provide information on each requirement.

 Regulations and Assessments